-Only one request is allowed in any 12 month period.
+Only two request are allowed in any 12 month period.
 However, whether under this policy or the statutory procedure, Our Organisation may agree to consider a further request in the light of exceptional circumstances (for example, a new development relating to caring responsibilities).

-Where a meeting is arranged to discuss the application and the employee fails to attend both this and a re-arranged meeting (without good reason), the request can be considered as withdrawn and the employee will be notified accordingly.
+Where a meeting is arranged to discuss the application and the employee fails to attend both this and a re-arranged meeting (without good reason), the request can be considered as withdrawn as the employee failed to engage in any consultation, and the employee will be notified accordingly.